-Wilson-Harrington is a small asteroid whose orbit crosses the orbit of Earth.
+Wilson-Harrington is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Wilson-Harrington as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Wilson-Harrington orbits the sun every 1,555 days (4.26 years), coming as close as 0.97 AU and reaching as far as 4.28 AU from the sun.
-Wilson-Harrington is about 4.0 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+Wilson-Harrington orbits the sun every 1,550 days (4.24 years), coming as close as 0.97 AU and reaching as far as 4.28 AU from the sun.
+Wilson-Harrington is about 4.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 The rotation of Wilson-Harrington has been observed.
 It completes a rotation on its axis every 3.57 days.

 Wilson-Harrington's orbit is 0.04 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Wilson-Harrington has 4 close approaches predicted in the coming decades: